-- Autos owned by family members (other than your spouse).
+- Autos owned by family members.
 For example, your 20-year-old daughter owns a car that is registered in her name.
-Neither she nor any other family member is an insured under your commercial auto policy while driving that vehicle.
+Neither she nor any other family member is an insured under your commercial auto policy while driving her vehicle.

 - Any auto furnished or available for your use or for the use of any family member.
 For instance, your wife's employer provides her a company car.
 Neither she nor any other family member is an insured under your commercial auto policy while using her company car.

 - Any auto used in a business of selling, servicing, repairing or parking autos.
-For example, your teen-aged son works part-time for a company that provides valet parking.
+For example, your teen-aged son works part-time at a garage that provides valet parking.
 Your son is not an insured under your commercial auto policy while parking customers' cars.

-The meaning of this term in the endorsement differs from that in the commercial auto policy.
-In the endorsement, non-owned auto means any private passenger vehicle, pickup, van or trailer that is being operated by, but is not owned by you or any family member.
+The term non-owned auto has a different meaning in the endorsement than in the commercial auto policy.
+In the endorsement, it means any private passenger vehicle, pickup, van or trailer that is being operated by, but is not owned by you or any family member.
 The definition excludes any vehicle that is furnished or available for regular use to you or a family member.
 The most your insurer will pay for physical damage to any non-owned trailer is $500.

-To see how this coverage applies, suppose that you own a private passenger vehicle.
-The auto is insured under your commercial auto policy for liability, comprehensive and collision.
-Your teen-aged daughter borrows a car from a friend to run an errand.
-She is driving the car when she skids on a patch of ice and hits a tree.
-She isn't hurt but the front of the car is damaged.
+To see how this coverage applies, suppose that you own a private passenger vehicle that is insured under your commercial auto policy for liability, comprehensive, and collision.
+Your teen-aged daughter is driving a car she has borrowed from a neighbor when she skids on a patch of ice and hits a tree.
+She isn't hurt but the car is damaged.

-Because a private passenger type vehicle you own is covered for physical damage, physical damage coverage extends to autos you don't own.
-This coverage applies on an excess basis because the damaged car doesn't belong to you.
-If the vehicle your daughter was driving is not insured for physical damage, your physical damage insurance should cover the loss (subject to the applicable deductible)
+Because a private passenger type vehicle you own is covered for physical damage, that coverage extends to autos you don't own.
+However, this physical damage coverage is excess over any coverage afforded by the vehicle owner's policy.
+If the owner of the vehicle your daughter was driving hasn't insured it for physical damage, your physical damage insurance should cover the loss (subject to the applicable deductible).